Playing Blackjack – Let’s Begin

 In the game of Blackjack, winning tactics require players to play each of their hands in an optimum way, and this strategy always considers that the dealer’s faceup card is.
 When the dealer has a good faceup card, for example, an ace, 10, 9, 8, or 7, the player shouldn’t stop drawing until they have a 17 or higher total.
 When the faceup card of the dealer is a poor one, such as a 6, 5, or 4, then a player should stop drawing cards as soon as they get to a 12 or higher total.
 The strategy is not to take a card anytime there is a chance you will go bust.
 With a poor holding, the aim is to allow the dealer to hit and go over 21 hopefully.
 When the dealer has a fair faceup card, such as a 3 or 3, then the player should stop when they have a 13 or higher total.

 The general strategy when there is a soft hand is to continue to hit until at least an 18 total is reached.
 Therefore, with a six and an ace (17 or 7), the player won’t stop at 17 and instead would hit.

 For doubling down, the following is the basic strategy: with an 11 total, the player should double down every time.
-With a 10 total, he shouldn’t double down unless the dealer has an ace or ten.
-With a 9 total, the player should only double down if the dealer has a poor or fair card (2-6).
+With a ten total, he shouldn’t double down unless the dealer has an ace or ten.
+With a nine total, the player should only double down if the dealer has a poor or fair card (2-6).

-You can chose to play blackjack for real money with one of our online casino bonus partners or your can play online blackjack for free in one of our free to play slot games below:
+You can choose to play blackjack for real money with one of our online casino bonus partners, or you can play online blackjack for free in one of our free to play slot games below:

-If you are thinking of registering with one of our Casino partners then you should at least play the fre versions first to understand the rules of the game.
+If you are thinking of registering with one of our Casino partners, then you should at least play the free versions first to understand the rules of the game.